Structure-preserving numerical schemes for Lindblad equations: On deterministic methods for Lindblad equations

-The solution of Lindblad equation at a particular time $T$ is exactly given by $\rho_T = e^{\lbop T} (\rho_0)$.
+The solution of Lindblad equation at a particular time $T$ is given by $\rho_T = e^{\lbop T} (\rho_0)$.
 Therefore, this is essentially a computational problem for matrix exponential \cite{moler_nineteen_2003}.
-It is a common practice to apply the \emph{scaling and squaring method}, \ie{}, This method could reduce the computational problem $e^{\lbop T}(\rho_0)$ into efficiently estimating $e^{\lbop\dt}(\rho)$ for a small time step $\dt$ and a general density matrix $\rho$, which is the main focus below.

-In what follows, we will provide a brief review and discussion on existing numerical methods (both deterministic and randomized schemes) for simulating (time-independent) Lindblad equations.
+It is a common practice to apply the {scaling and squaring method}, \ie{}, This method could reduce the computational problem $e^{\lbop T}(\rho_0)$ into efficiently estimating $e^{\lbop\dt}(\rho)$ for a small time step $\dt$ and a general density matrix $\rho$, which is the main focus below.
+In what follows, we will provide a brief review and discussion on existing deterministic numerical methods for simulating (time-independent) Lindblad equations.
 More importantly, we shall discuss and focus on the structure-preservation (in particular, the preservation of positivity) for these methods.
-We shall comment that in this section, we will not discuss some interesting and practical methods like dynamical low-rank approximation \cite{LeBris13,LeBris15,Lubich07,cao_stochastic_2018}, nor quantum algorithms for Lindblad equations (see \eg{}, \cite{hu_quantum_2020}), as these methods are relatively less connected to the main focus of this work.